Winter Skate (Leucoraja ocellata)

 Recreational anglers will need to get a general recreational fishing license either through your state or through NMFS to fish recreationally for marine species.
 More information can be found here.

 Catch Reporting and Vessel Trip Reports (VTR): The owner or operator of any vessel issued a Federal skate permit must maintain on board the vessel and submit and accurate Federal fishing VTR for all fishing trips (regardless of species retained).
-Skates must be identified according to the following categories: Winter skate; little skate; little/winter skate; barndoor skate; smooth skate; thorny skate; clearnose skate; rosette skate; or unclassified skate.
+Skates must be identified according to the following categories: Winter skate; little skate; little/winter skate; barndoor skate; smooth skate; thorny skate; clearnose skate; or rosette skate.
+Vessels may no longer report landings as 'unclassified' skate.
 All discards of skates must be reported according to two size classes: Large skates (greater than or equal to 23 in total length) and small skates (less than 23 in total length).
 Here are two skate identification guides to help identify the different skate species: Skate ID Guide 1 and Skate ID Guide 2.

 For vessels not holding a limited access Northeast (NE) multispecies permit, VTRs must be received by NMFS or postmarked within 15 days after the end of the reporting month.
 For NE multispecies limited access permit holders, VTRs must be submitted weekly and received by NMFS or postmarked by midnight of the Tuesday following the reporting week.
 Copies of VTRs must be retained on board the vessel for 1 year after the date of the last entry on the log.
 If no fishing activity took place during a fishing month, then a VTR must be submitted stating that no fishing trips were taken.